This fact sheet covers England & Wales. We also have a version for Scotland if you need it.

 - you are vulnerable (for example, because of old age or a mental or physical disability), or your household includes someone who is vulnerable;

-- you are vulnerable because of domestic violence or another type of violence;
+- you are homeless because of domestic abuse; or

-- or you are homeless because of an emergency such as a flood, fire or other disaster.
+- you are homeless because of an emergency such as a flood, fire or other disaster.

 This is not a complete list of why the council might class you as in priority need.
 If you think you are in priority need because of another reason, check with your local council to see if this means they can help you.